 "Ten years is a long time in the car world and the Hyundai i20 is a small car that shows you just how far things have come, thanks to an equipment list that would match a top-of-the-range saloon from a decade ago."

-The old i20 was practical too, but what it didn’t have is the high-tech engine you get in this new car.
-As well as being a tiny, three-cylinder turbocharged unit, it has a 48V power supply that allows for mild-hybrid technology giving decent performance and excellent fuel economy – you’ll get 50mpg without even trying.
-It’s the only engine available until the i20 N hot hatch goes on sale later in 2020.
+The old Hyundai i20 was practical too, but what it didn’t have is the high-tech engine you get in this new car.
+As well as being a tiny, three-cylinder turbocharged petrol engine, it has a 48V power supply that allows for mild-hybrid technology giving decent performance and excellent fuel economy – you’ll get 50mpg without even trying.
+It’s the only engine available with the exception of the 1.6-litre turbocharged petrol engine used in the i20 N hot hatch.

 You still have to do the driving in town, but the i20’s excellent visibility makes it easy to negotiate your way through bustling streets.
 Plus, rear parking sensors and a boot-mounted camera come as standard so you can easily squeeze into tight parking spaces.

 But can the i20 squeeze into your life?
 Well, the Ford Fiesta is more fun to drive, while the Toyota Yaris and VW Polo are more comfortable and feel posher, but the Hyundai gets close to its rivals on all of these fronts, is more spacious and has more equipment, if you like the sound of that it should be right up your street.